The theater is a spiritual and social x-ray of its time.

 award winners and nominees were members of the Actors

-Other names connected with Method Acting are Sanford Meisner,
+Other important names connected with Method Acting and Stanislavsky are Robert Lewis,

-Harold Clurman and the incredible Stella Adler, all of whom were inspired by Stanislavsky's personal search for truth and the mystery as to why truth is central to great acting.
+Harold Clurman and the incredible Stella Adler, all of whom were inspired by Stanislavsky's personal search for truth and wonderment at the mystery of the human spirit.

 Method Acting is an excellent way to learn about dramatic acting, however